-Is there any workplace more melodramatic than a commercial kitchen?
+Few workplaces are more dramatic than a commercial kitchen.
 Movies depict restaurant workflow and kitchens with the same shaky camera and quick cuts used in a car chase or a fight scene.
-Photographs of chefs usually involve low angles and big flames – and let’s just agree that Anthony Bourdain wrote things in Kitchen Confidential that we’d rather not talk about.
+Photographs of chefs usually involve low angles and big flames – and if Anthony Bourdain’s Kitchen Confidential is to believed, there’s a lot more going on than we have space to talk about.

 There’s truth in all of these ideas about the frenetic kitchens of hospitality, but the fast pace doesn’t have to mean chaos.

-When you’ve taken the time to design your kitchen workflow, the hustle and bustle just become a kind of high-speed choreography.
-Roles and movements are clearly defined, communication is standardized, technology assists, and delicious meals get made on time and with much less mistakes.
+When you’ve taken the time to design your kitchen workflow, the daily hustle and bustle just becomes a kind of high-speed choreography.
+Roles and movements are clearly defined, communication is standardised, technology assists, and delicious meals get made on time and with much less mistakes.

-This high degree of planning was once usually the strict domain of high-end restaurants, large banquet facilities, and big chain restaurants.
-These businesses can afford the consultants and technology needed to develop highly personalized workflows, for both front- and back-of-house.
+This high degree of planning was once usually the strict domain of high-end restaurants, large banquet facilities and big chain eateries that could afford the consultants and equipment needed to develop highly customised workflows, for both front- and back-of-house.

 - Record every item of food that is wasted, and the reason for its waste.

-And that’s it.
-Your Point of Sale automates everything else behind-the-scenes: it records what ingredients get consumed as part of which menu item, it tracks the cost of each dish, and records the sale of each item (alone or as part of a recipe).
+The Wastage Add-on records what ingredients get consumed as part of which menu item, tracks the cost of each dish, and records the sale of each item (alone or as part of a recipe).
 All this helps you accurately record what you waste, understand how much you’ve lost in terms of cost and revenue, and see where you need to address the problem.

-If you’re a sit-down and serve kind of place, your operational protocols begin the moment a customer walks through the door.
-It’s a familiar dance, a warm welcome followed by the confirmation of the number of guests to be seated.
-With an old-school method of keeping track of your tables—probably a laminated layout with a wax pencil—it’s pretty obvious what to do when there’s an empty table.
+If you offer table service at your business, your operational protocols begin the moment a customer walks through the door.
+It’s a familiar dance, a warm welcome followed by the confirmation of the number of guests to be seated, and then you lead them to an empty table.

 In either case, there’s a combination of math and art to arrive at the estimated wait time.
 And then there’s the time it takes just to figure that out or flag down a server to get the best estimate.

-At a glance, color-coded tables on a digital display instantly narrow the field—a table that’s just been filled but hasn’t ordered needn’t be considered.
-Drill down further, and get instant stats on the length of time each table’s been occupied, the order associated with the table, as well as what stage of the meal your customers are in.
-If no one’s checked in with the party at a table within a predefined set of time, that fact is plainly visible on the screen.
+Drill down further and you can get instant stats on the length of time each table’s been occupied, the order associated with the table, as well as what stage of the meal your customers are in.
+If no one’s checked in with the party at a table within a predefined set of time, it’s plainly visible on the screen.

-For ordering, the first workflows you’ll design will be in the Point of Sale, for each item on your menu where it’s needed.
+For ordering, the first workflows you’ll design should be in your point of sale, for each item on your menu where it’s needed.
 This way, the selection of an entree causes prompts with variations and modifications.
 So when someone orders a steak, there’s no forgetting how to proceed:

 - How would you like that cooked?